Why I'm Selling

 And I shifted full-time to my AI consulting firm, PushButtonAI, because helping operators put AI to work in real businesses is where the next chapter goes for me.

 Releasing the source fits both shifts.
-Operators get to own a real CRM instead of renting one.
+Operators get to own a real acquisition platform instead of renting one.
 I close the SaaS chapter cleanly.
 Nobody gets stranded on a half-supported platform.

 Two reasons.

 First, I'm not running this as a venture business anymore.
 Enterprise sales cycles and multi-year support contracts require a team and a roadmap I'm not building.
-Releasing three full-rights licenses at $5,000 — or $15,000 to one buyer — closes the chapter cleanly.
+Selling it once, to a single owner at $5,000, closes the chapter cleanly.
 You own it, I'm out, neither of us has obligations beyond the 30-day warranty.
 This is a fast, clean exit, priced to move — not me holding out for top dollar I'd have to stick around to justify.

 Second, the price lets the right buyer self-select.
 I'm not looking for the highest bidder — I'm looking for someone who sees a proven, automated asset, moves quickly, and runs with it while the AI gold rush is wide open.
 If the income makes sense to you instantly, you're who this is for.